bne/doorbell/README.md

     . venv/bin/activate
     pip install Flask gevent-websocket gunicorn RPi.GPIO

-Needs to be run as root to have access to /dev/mem for the GPIO for now
+Needs to be run as root for now to have access to /dev/mem

     sudo su
     . venv/bin/activate